Skip to content

 Flower Cluster of Western Sand Milkweed — Asclepias arenaria Torr. observed in United States of America by Michelle (licensed under CC BY 4.0)

-3. Spider Milkweed (Asclepias asperula), a Texas Milkweed for Dry Soils
+3. Spider Milkweed (Asclepias asperula), a Milkweed for Dry Soils

-Spider Milkweed (Ascelpias asperula): This Texas milkweed is native throughout the state, except for the eastern counties (Kartesz 2015).
+Spider Milkweed (Ascelpias asperula): Spider milkweed is native throughout Texas, except for the eastern counties (Kartesz 2015).
 Spider milkweed has two subspecies, one of which, subspecies capricornu is in Oklahoma.
 In the wild, spider milkweed is found in dry open habitats such as desert swales and scrub and pastures.
 Growing from 1 to 3 feet high, the cream-green flowers bloom from April to June and it is hardy in zones 5-9.

-In a garden setting, spider milkweed requires a full sun exposure with dry and/or rocky soils.
-Seeds for spider milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, spider milkweed requires a full sun exposure with dry and/or rocky soils.
+Seeds of spider milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Plant of spider milkweed (Asclepias asperula) with white flowers.